 A sculptural chin and prominent cheekbones are specific features of a square face that often becomes the object of our admiration, because the most gorgeous Hollywood beauties (Angelina Jolie, Keira Knightley, Sandra Bullock, to name a few) have square faces.
 However, girls with a square face shape often need to correct their strong jawline with a flattering hairstyle, because, in fact, the width and length of their face shape are practically equal.
 And that is a deviation from the ideal proportions.
-Stylists recommend usage of face-framing locks and asymmetry in order to soften the angular outlines of square faces.
+Stylists recommend using face-framing locks and asymmetry to soften the angular outlines of square faces.

 Hair Tips for Square Faces